Shrimad Rajchandra: Works

 He wrote more than 900 letters which charts his spiritual journey and teachings to disciples.
 He also edited a newspaper, Vairagya Vilas.

 Shrimad Rajchandra Vachanamrut is a collection of his complete works including letters and other writings.

-His several poems are popular including "Apoorva Avsar Evo Kyare Aavshe..", "Mool Marg Sambhlo Jinno Re..", "Bina Nayan Pavey Nahi..", "Hey Prabhu!
+His several poems are popular including "Apurva Avsar Evo Kyare Aavshe..", "Mool Marg Sambhlo Jinno Re..", "Bina Nayan Pavey Nahi..", "Hey Prabhu!
 Hey Prabhu!
-Shu Kahu..", "Yam Niyam Sanjam Aap Kiyo..", "Ichche Chhe Je Jogijan..".
-"Apoorva Avsar Evo Kyare Aavshe.." and "Hey Prabhu!
+Shu Kahu..", "Yam Niyam Sanjam Aap Kiyo..", "Ichche Chhe Je Jogijan...,"Bahu Punya Kera Punjthi..." and "Hey Prabhu!
 Hey Prabhu!
 Shu Kahu.." were Mahatma Gandhi's favourite bhajans and were included in the Ashram Bhajanavali.

 Translation and commentaries

 Rajchandra wrote 51 quotes on Samyati Dharma (the religion of monk) as described in Dasha Vaikalika Siddhanta (VS 1945).
 It is Gujarati rendering of the original Magadhi text.
 He also wrote commentary on Moksha Siddhanta (VS 1953).
 He incompletely translated Chidanandji's Swarodayagyan.
-He wrote an incomplete commentary on Chauvisi of Anandghan.
-In his three letters (No. 393, 394 and 395 printed in "Shrimad Rajchandra Vachanamrut"), he commented on one of the couplets of sixth out of the eight perspective, Ath Yogdrashtini Sajjhaya composed by Yashovijaya.
+He wrote an incomplete commentary on Chauvisi of Anandghanji Maharaj.
+In his three letters (No. 393, 394 and 395 printed in "Shrimad Rajchandra Vachanamrut"), he commented on one of the couplets of sixth out of the eight perspective, Ath Yogdrashtini Sajjhaya composed by Upadhyay Yashovijayji Maharaj.
 He wrote equivalent Gujarati translation of the first 100 verses of Atmanushasan.
 He wrote on three Bhavna or Contemplations (Anitya, Asharan and a little on Sansara Bhavna) out of 12 Bhavna described in Shri Ratnakarand Shravakaachar.
-He completely translated Panchastikaya of Kundakunda.
+He completely translated Panchastikaya of Acharya Kundkunda.
 He had prepared an index on the Pragnavabodh (VS 1956).